Penny Princess: Critical

 The Monthly Film Bulletin wrote: "Unbelievably slim material is carried through with occasionally infectious gusto by Dirk Bogarde and Yolande Donlan, supported by elaborately stolid staging both on location and in the studio.
 While the plot stays still for a reel or two, there is plenty of time to look at Miss Donlan's skittish antics and listen to her bubbling-stream dialogue.
 Dirk Bogarde spends most of the picture in his pyjamas.
 A piece of unimaginative nonsense that may pass an idle hour or so."

 Kine Weekly wrote: "Yolande Donlan, delightful as the heroine, imparts essential sparkle.
 Her gay and infectious performance, amplified by superb settings, gets the modern fairy story over.
 Attractive British light booking and potential box-office turn-up."

 Picturegoer wrote: "What a pity scriptwriter-director Val Guest allowed this quite amusing satirical comedy to over-stay its welcome.
 It is obvious that the plot is too thin to sustain the hour-and-a-half screen-time, but with careful pruning the second half of this otherwise bright story would have been brighter. ...
 However, the important thing is that it raises a few laughs.
-Yolande Donlan sparkles throughout the ninety-one minutes of running time, and Dirk Bogarde makes an admirable team-mate as the somewhat bewilderefrd Englishman."
+Yolande Donlan sparkles throughout the ninety-one minutes of running time, and Dirk Bogarde makes an admirable team-mate as the somewhat bewildered Englishman."

 The Daily Film Renter wrote: "Yolande Donlan's piquant face and toothy charm are exactly right for Lindy and there is never a dull moment in the film when she is gaily present on the screen, Dirk Bogarde, giving an inconsequential light comedy performance, is a fine foil for her, but some of the supporting acting is not up to the standard set by the stars.
 Both script and direction could have been tauter, but it is pleasant to see an out-of-the-rut story with lovely open-air scenic backgrounds in colour.
 A woman's picture that men will enjoy."